Patient and family involvement in health research

 Patients may be involved in a research study from start to finish, or may choose to participate at particular times and for particular activities.
 As well, the time commitment is unique to each project.
 How the patient participates, and how long their commitment will be, is negotiated with the research team and is dependent on the patient’s abilities and interests.
 Rural and remote patient and family advisors may prefer to participate largely by teleconference or video conference; flexible and creative solutions to travel and time issues may be necessary.

 I’m interested and would like to learn more

-If you’re interested in another date or location for a Module Training Session, please contact Sarah.
+If you’re interested in another date or location than the ones currently offered for a Module Training Session, please contact Malori.
 She may be able to arrange one if there is enough interest.